 This course is a detailed account of the evolution of simple machines and devices into the modern computer used worldwide today.
 Along with this, the course will cover significant historical events related to computers or involving the Computer Science world.
 This will include such things as the use of computers in war, business, education, politics, and leisure.
-Pre: CMSC 2103 or permission of the department.
+Recommended Pre: CMSC 2103.